-For treks in the Annapurna region - ASL, ACL, UAT, ANL and for the Gosainkund and Langtang Trek - GLT - we need your passport details and we need to send through to Nepal ahead of your departure a scan of a passport-style photograph of yourself.
-Please send this to us once your holiday is guaranteed.
+For each of these holidays, we need your passport details and we need to send through to Nepal ahead of your departure a scan of the information pages of your passport and a scan of a passport-style photograph of yourself.
+Please send these scans to us once your holiday is guaranteed.

-For these Conservation Area treks and other treks requiring Special Permits - KAN, DLG, NAP - we need to send through to Nepal ahead of your departure a scan of a passport-style photograph of yourself and a scan of the information pages of your passport.
-Please send these to us once your holiday is guaranteed.
-On arrival in Kathmandu you will still be required to provide your passport (with your visa) for presentation at the Nepal Tourism Board.
+In addition, for Conservation Area treks and other treks requiring Special Permits - DOL, DTM, MAN - you will be required on arrival in Kathmandu to provide your passport (with your visa) for presentation at the Nepal Tourism Board.
 Your passport will be returned to you by your tour leader at dinner.